ActianCorp/integration-platform-docs/docs/integration-manager/admin/server-administration/file-folder-listener/file-folder-listener-service.md

        }
     }
    ```
-5. Since you are already authenticated, simply click the device approval URL for “verification_uri_complete.”
+5. Since you are already authenticated, simply click the device approval URL for “verification_uri_complete”.

    Response should look like:
    ```